distributeaid/covid-19-resources-drive-export/static/README.md

 - Shipped over €1,000,000 worth of humanitarian aid
 - Increased the quality of donations on our shipments by +35%
 - Reduced the cost of our shipments by -20%

+> **Note:** If you have access to bulk food, hygiene, clothing,
+> blankets/sleeping bags, tents, or medical supplies please email
+> [hello@distributeaid.org](mailto:hello@distributeaid.org).
+We are looking for
+> quantities of 1 pallet or more.
+We can help you get them to where they are
+> most needed, and help you or your company ensure all regulations and policies
+> are followed.